owenlittlejohns/SkyWatch/README.md

 Improvements planned:

 * Fill the background of the plot with green for the time period when the source is 30 degrees or more above the horizon.
+* Object coordinates and observatory coordinates on the panel.
+* Twilight lines.